-Salmon, herring, sardines, tuna and mackerel are a few types of fish that are especially high in omega-3 fatty acids.
+Salmon, herring, sardines, tuna, and mackerel are a few types of fish that are especially high in omega-3 fatty acids.

 After you eat a meal, the cells in your pancreas send a signal to release insulin into the bloodstream.
-Insulin is then responsible for transporting glucose to your cells to be used for energy.
+Insulin is then responsible for transporting sugar to your cells to be used for energy.

 However, the evidence is mixed when it comes to meal frequency.

+Alcoholic beverages are often high in sugar, carbs, and calories.
 If these calories remain unused, they can be converted into triglycerides and stored in fat cells.

-Tree nuts provide a concentrated dose of fiber, omega-3 fatty acids and unsaturated fats, all of which work together to lower blood triglycerides.
+Tree nuts provide a concentrated dose of fiber, omega-3 fatty acids, and unsaturated fats, all of which work together to lower blood triglycerides.